RafPrograms/HaploGI/README.md

 }
 ```

-This repository includes a [`CITATION.cff`](https://github.com/citation-file-format/citation-file-format) file.
+This repository includes a [`CITATION.cff`](./CITATION.cff) file.
 On GitHub, you can click the **“Cite this repository”** button near the top of the page to view citation information in multiple formats (BibTeX, EndNote, RIS, etc.).

 ------------------------------------------------------------------------

 ## License

 HaploGI is a C++ program released under the **GNU General Public License v3.0**.\
-See the full license at <https://www.gnu.org/licenses/>.
+See [LICENSE](https://github.com/RafPrograms/HaploGI/blob/main/LICENSE) for full terms.

 © 2025 Rafael A. Nafikov